threefoldtecharchive/rivine/doc/Consensus.md

 A Transaction is composed of the following:

-- Siacoin Inputs
+- Coin Inputs
-- Siacoin Outputs
+- Coin Outputs
 - BlockStake Inputs
 - BlockStake Outputs
 - Miner Fees
 - Arbitrary Data
 - Transaction Signatures

-The sum of all the siacoin inputs must equal the sum of all the miner fees and siacoin outputs.
+The sum of all the coin inputs must equal the sum of all the miner fees and coin outputs.
 There can be no leftovers.
 The sum of all BlockStake inputs must equal the sum of all BlockStake outputs.

 Several objects have unlock hashes.
 An unlock hash is the Merkle root of the